Sasan-Faraj/DataSubsetting_GPOAnalysis/README.md

 ---

-Next to bring the excel sheet into R, we will rely on the 'readxl</code' package.
+Next to bring the excel sheet into R, we will rely on the `readxl` package.
 More can be read about the <code>readxl</code> using the source [documentation](https://readxl.tidyverse.org).

 To start out you will want to execute the following codeblock.
 <p>